Evaluating Winding Numbers and Counting Complex Roots through Cauchy Indices in Isabelle/HOL: Evaluating Winding Numbers

 \subsection{Subtleties}

-The first subtlety we have encountered during the formalisation of Proposition \ref{prop:winding_eq} is about the definition of jumps and Cauchy indices, for which our first attempt followed the standard definitions in textbooks \cite{Marden:1949ui,Rahman:2016us,Basu:2006bo}.
+The first subtlety we have encountered during the formalisation of Proposition \ref{prop:winding_eq} is about the definitions of jumps and Cauchy indices, for which our first attempt followed the standard definitions in textbooks \cite{Basu:2006bo,Marden:1949ui,Rahman:2016us}.

 \begin{definition} [Jump] For $f : \mathbb{R} \rightarrow \mathbb{R}$ and $x \in \mathbb{R}$, we define

 \end{definition}

 \begin{definition}[Cauchy index] For $f : \mathbb{R} \rightarrow \mathbb{R}$ and $a, b \in \mathbb{R}$, the Cauchy index of $f$ over an open interval $(a,b)$ is defined as